Skip to content

 Default Log Files

-When you call sherlock_ai(), it automatically creates a logs/ directory with these files:
+When you call SherlockAI().setup(), it automatically creates a logs/ directory with these files (.json by default, .log when log_format_type="log"):

-• app.log - All INFO+ level logs from root logger
+app.json All INFO+ logs from the root logger Root logger

-• errors.log - Only ERROR+ level logs from any logger
+errors.json ERROR+ logs from any logger All loggers

 What's Next?